Gwyneth Paltrow's Daughter Apple Turns 13, Is the Spitting Image of Her Mother

 "Happy 13th birthday, you gorgeous human," Paltrow stated in a message on Instagram yesterday.
 "You light up every room, my heart, the world.
 You.
 Are.
 Everything.
 I love you, schnapps."
 So sweet!
 They're practically twins.

 Then, some major fun was in order for the entire family, as Paltrow, Chris Martin, Apple, and her brother Moses headed to L.A.'s Museum of Ice Cream.
 It was also Mother's Day, so it was a nice treat for everyone—pun intended.
-"Best Apple's birthday/Mother's Day EVER at the @museumoficecream @autumncomm SO FUN #goopgo #dtla," is how the goop founder captioned a Boomerang of her family.
+"Best Apple's birthday/Mother's Day EVER at the @museumoficecream @autumncomm SO FUN #goopgo #dtla," is how the goop founder wearing a Roksanda skirt ($1,243; matchesfashion.com) captioned a Boomerang of her family.

 RELATED: Gwyneth Paltrow Shares the Sweetest Birthday Message for Her Son Moses